ramigs/strapi-nuxt-article/strapi-nuxt.md

-We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is zero-boilerplate authentication module support for Nuxt.
+We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is zero-boilerplate authentication module support for Nuxt. the official authentication module for Nuxt.

+Pooya Parsa

-This guide builds on top of Chimezie Enyinnaya's awesome [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi and adding the following:
+This guide builds on top of Chimezie Enyinnaya's excellent [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case with the following functionality being added:

 - Email confirmation for registration
 - Refresh token strategy
-- Password recovery
+- Password reset

 I won't go in detailed explanation at each step, Chimezie's tutorial already does it so well.